MartinT86/MartinT86.github.io/_posts/PUB_2016-12-10-dot-net-core-mvc.md

 Rather than using the VSCode launch.json and the built in debug launcher (since it's not a console application), attaching the debugger to the running process worked well.

 By running "dotnet run" from the source directory of the application the mvc site will be up and running.
+Then from the debug panel choose the attach to process option.

 <figure>
 	<a href="{{ site.url }}/images/dotnet-debug.png"><img src="{{ site.url }}/images/dotnet-debug.png" alt="Debugging in VSCode"></a>
 	<figcaption>Debugging an ASP.NET Core MVC app in VSCode</figcaption>
 </figure>

+As you can see in the screenshot, the debugger is pretty comparable to debugger in the full version Visual Studio.
+You can set break points, watch variables and step through.

 ## static files